wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          October 2015

-   which are listed at http://www.afasterinternet.com/participants.htm .
+   production use among several major Internet companies, a subset of which are listed at http://www.afasterinternet.com/participants.htm .

    While they interoperate for the primary goal, they have varying behaviour around poorly specified edge cases.
 Known incompatibilities will be described.
 The authors believe that it is better to document this system, even if not everyone agrees with the concept or the details of the original specification, rather than leave it undocumented and proprietary.
+A revised proposal to improve upon the minor flaws in this protocol will be forthcoming to the IETF.

 2. Privacy Note